AnkurKonan/Python_Projects/Numpy/Grayscale_Converter/README.md

 - Make sure to include the image path or reference in the code (which you want to convert into grayscale) To check if python is installed in your machine
 - Make sure to import the Numpy library
-- Check weather the numpy library is supported by you python version
+- Check weather the numpy library is supported by the current python version that you are using
 ```
 python --version
 ```